MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/poland/emea-pol-standard-audit-file-saf-pd.md

 #### ZnacznikKonta - Account tags and Polish chart of accounts

-Use the **ZnacznikKonta** lookup field to define which of the previously set up consolidation accounting groups that are appicable to your organization applicable should be reported in which fields of JPK_KR_PD.
+Use the **ZnacznikKonta** lookup field to define which of the previously set up consolidation accounting groups that are applicable to your organization applicable should be reported in which fields of JPK_KR_PD.

-In **Lookup result** column select the report tag ot **PL_CoA** for standard chart of accounts and then in **Consolidation group** column, select which consolidation accounting group should be used for the tag selected.
+In **Lookup result** column, select the report tag **PL_CoA** for standard chart of accounts and then in **Consolidation group** column, select which consolidation accounting group should be used for the tag selected.
 The following lookup result values are available:

 | Lookup field | Description En | Description PL |
 |-----------|-------------|--------------|